In this section

 However, commercial activities need to be balanced against the needs of the environment and the impact such activities may have on the general use of public areas and private properties adjacent to public areas.

-- Commercial Activities Permit Application Form [PDF, 30 KB]
+- Commercial Activities Permit online Application Form

 - Public Places Bylaw 2018 [PDF, 156 KB]